Security - Hive Metastore

 | Authentication denied | Incorrect credentials in values | Review postgres.username and postgres.password |

-For the full list of parameters, use helm show values on the version of the chart you installed.
+For the complete parameter list, use helm show values for the chart version you installed.